eclipse/lsp4e/CONTRIBUTING.md

 Before sending us a pull request, please ensure that:

-1. You are working against the latest source on the **master** branch.
+1. You are working against the latest source on the **main** branch.
 1. You check existing open and recently merged pull requests to make sure someone else hasn't already addressed the issue.

 To send us a pull request, please: